ManaicLaughter/10-Seconds-Project-/README.md

 Their are unwanted people / unwanted situations when we want to avoid certain phone calls.
 Using this py code you can make bot say an excuse on phone call.
 The bot voice makes listner thing that's it a legit issue and you can successfully avoid the call.
 Best part is you can make bot say anything:)

 ## Security Camera
 30 lines of Python code to build a security camera with advanced burglar detection techniques.
+As soon as the camera detects motion algorithm activates the alarm (alert.wav) to alert everyone.

 #### More Quick Projects Coming Soon.......